Applying For Financial Aid

 If we have requested you to send a Tax Return Transcript, you must provide the information in one of three ways:

 1.)
 Use the IRS Data Retrieval Tool that is part of the FAFSA on the Web.
 Go to FAFSA.gov, log in to the student’s FAFSA record, select “Make FAFSA Corrections”, and navigate to the Financial Information section of the form.
 From there, follow the instructions to determine if you are eligible to use the IRS Data Retrieval Tool to transfer IRS income tax information onto the student’s FAFSA.
+You can find more information about this option from the US Department of Education’s blog.

 2.)
 Obtain an IRS Tax Return Transcript online as follows: